lucas-giaco/k8s-pod-scheduling/README.md

 ### Affinity/AntiAffinity

-When using `nodeSelector` is not enough for our requirements, the affinity/anti-affinity feature comes to help expanding the constraints we can express.
-These are the key enhancements that offers:
+When using `nodeSelector` is not enough for our requirements, the affinity/anti-affinity feature comes to help to expand the constraints we can express.
+These are the key enhancements that offer:

 * More expressive language: Allows matching rules besides exact match
-* Soft rules (a.k.a preferred): Allows declaring rules that are applied in a best-effort basis, preventing unscheduled (pending) pods.
+* Soft rules (a.k.a preferred): This allows declaring rules that are applied on a best-effort basis, preventing unscheduled (pending) pods.
 * Constraints against other pods: Allows rules about which pods can or cannot be co-located in a node